-But before the outpouring of the Spirit as outlined in the Book of Acts, there was much prayer and heart-searching.
+But before the outpouring of the Spirit as outlined in the book of Acts, there was much prayer and heart searching.
 Jesus had told them to "tarry" for this blessing.

 "It was by the confession and forsaking of sin, by earnest prayer and consecration of themselves to God, that the early disciples prepared for the outpouring of the Holy Spirit on the day of Pentecost.
-The same work, only in greater degree, must be done now."-"Testimonies to Ministers," page 507.
+The same work, only in greater degree, must be done now."- "Testimonies to Ministers," p.
+507.

 "Christ promised the gift of the Holy Spirit to His church, and the promise belongs as much to us as to the first disciples.
 But like every other promise, it is given on conditions.
-There are many who profess to believe and claim the Lord's promises; they talk about Christ and the Holy Spirit; yet they receive no benefit, because they do not surrender their souls to the guidance and control of divine agencies."-"Gospel Workers," pages 284, 285.
+There are many who profess to believe and claim the Lord's promises; they talk about Christ and the Holy Spirit; yet they receive no benefit, because they do not surrender their souls to the guidance and control of divine agencies."-"Gospel Workers," pp. 284, 285.

-As in the Book of Acts the great burden of the early church was the salvation of sinners, so this should be our burden today, and the assurance is that upon us the final and glorious outpouring will come.
+As in the book of Acts the great burden of the early church was the salvation of sinners, so this should be our burden today.